 High Blood Pressure

-What should I do if I miss a dose of Sectral?If you miss a dose of Sectral, take the missed dose as soon as you remember it.
-However, if it is almost time for your next dose, skip the one you missed and return to your regular schedule.
+What should I do if I miss a dose of this medication?If you miss a dose of Sectral, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.
-If you are unsure, ask your doctor or pharmacist for advice.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.